Periodontal (Gum Disease) Treatment

 As periodontal disease progresses, we may recommend a therapy regimen that focuses on removing bacteria and tartar (hardened biofilm caused by bacteria and food particles) from below your gumline.
 If your gums have deep pockets, we may recommend localized antibiotic treatments to assist with healing.

-At St. Anthony Village Dental Care, our hygienists are gentle and helpful.
+At St. Anthony Village Dentistry, our hygienists are gentle and helpful.
 They can recommend a hygiene appointment frequency that will help you stay healthy and free from gum disease.
 They work with our patients, without guilt or blame, to get back on track to good oral health and overall wellness.

 Contact Us to Schedule a Periodontal Evaluation